OmarMuhammmed/OmarMuhammmed/README.md

 <h2 align="center">🧑‍💻 About Me</h2>
 <p align="center">
  I'm a passionate Backend Engineer with experience in building web applications using Django, Django REST Framework, and other technologies.
-I enjoy solving complex problems and creating efficient, scalable systems.
+I enjoy solving complex problems and creating efficient, scalable systems, I'm skilled in optimizing backend performance and integrating modern technologies to enhance application functionality.
+My goal is to deliver reliable and maintainable code that supports long-term project growth.
 </p>

 <h2 align="center">📫 Connect with me</h2>